goelmaya/datastructures/README.md

 This repository contains all the source code related to following Data structures.
 Refer to this repository if you want to learn how data structures can be implemented in Java.
-You may raise a pull request for any modifications.**
+You may raise a pull request for any modifications
 Youtube: <<Fill this soon>>
 Arrays
 Linked Lists